andreahn/voting-app/README.md

 gcc -z execstack -fno-stack-protector -z norelro -g -O0 -o vote vote.c `mysql_config --cflags --libs`
 ```

 You can now access it by opening 'vote.gitctf' in your browser.
+For testing purposes, assume you have ID: "testid" and password: "testpw".